inovex/elements/src/components/ino-datepicker/readme.md

 string

-Sets the tabindex of this element.
+The tabindex of this element.

 #### value

 string

-Contains the value of this element.
+The value of this element.

 ## Attributes